wpilibsuite/frc-docs/source/docs/software/hardware-apis/misc/addressable-leds.rst

 Instantiating the AddressableLED Object
 ---------------------------------------

 You first create an ``AddressableLED`` object that takes the PWM port as an argument.
 It *must* be a PWM header on the roboRIO.
-Then you set the number of LEDs located on your LED strip, with can be done with the ``setLength()`` function.
+Then you set the number of LEDs located on your LED strip, which can be done with the ``setLength()`` function.

-.. important:: It is important to note that setting the length of the LED header is an expensive task and it's **not** recommended to run this periodically.
+.. warning:: It is important to note that setting the length of the LED header is an expensive task and it's **not** recommended to run this periodically.

 After the length of the strip has been set, you'll have to create an ``AddressableLEDBuffer`` object that takes the number of LEDs as an input.
 You'll then call ``myAddressableLed.setData(myAddressableLEDBuffer)`` to set the led output data.
 Finally, you can call ``myAddressableLed.start()`` to write the output continuously.
 Below is a full example of the initialization process.